 - Why is SMU offering a T2P course?
 For more than three years, a significant number of graduates of RN programs have been unable to find an entry level RN position.
 These nurses need opportunities to maintain and enhance the complex theory and high level skills learned in prelicensure programs.
 The T2P program provides a structured clinical practice environment and learning opportunities that support deeper understanding of the healthcare environment in which RNs work.

 - Is this course offered only for SMU graduates?
 No. Any graduate of a school of nursing may apply.
-Graduation from a Bay Area School of Nursing, current CPMC employment, and preceptorships completed in Maternal-Child Health and Pediatrics will be part of several priority selection criteria considered in what promises to be a competitive process.
+Graduation from a Bay Area School of Nursing and efforts to stay current in the healthcare field will be part of several priority selection criteria considered in what promises to be a competitive process.

 - Will I be paid during the program or promised an RN position if I successfully complete the program?
 No. This program is a collaborative effort between SMU and partnering clinical facilities to support recent graduates’ knowledge and skill development as they wait for RN positions to become available again.
 This is a student experience not a paid position, although some facilities offer program fee payment and/or an additional stipend.
 There is no promise of employment upon completion of the program.

 - What happens if I am offered a job during the program?
 We will support your withdrawal from the program without penalty if you accept an RN position prior to program completion.
 If stipend funding is available, it will be prorated by the amount of the 12 weeks you were able to complete.
 No refund of the $700 program fee will be available after week five.